Police Blotter: November 24, 2021

 FELONY ARRESTS

-Donavan Reeves, 43, of the 800 block of Clark Avenue, Yuba City, was arrested by the Yuba City Police Department at 11:50 p.m.
+Bryan K. Taber, 44, of the 14000 block of Chestnut Drive, Clearlake Oaks, was arrested by the California Highway Patrol at 4:13 p.m.
 Nov.
-22 at his residence on suspicion of inflicting corporal injury.
-He was booked into Sutter County Jail.
+16 at Colusa Casino on suspicion of taking a vehicle without the owner’s consent, possession of stolen property, possession of burglary tools, false impersonation, providing false information to a peace officer, resisting arrest, bringing drugs or alcohol into a jail or prison, possession of a controlled substance and an outstanding warrant.
+He was booked into the Colusa County Jail.

-Raymundo Luevano Acosta, 37, of the 1800 block of Live Oak Boulevard, Yuba City, was arrested by the Yuba City Police Department at 4:40 p.m.
+Jose D. Cabrera, 32, of the 2700 block of Del Rio Drive, Stockton, was arrested by the Colusa County Sheriff’s Office at 8:04 a.m.
 Nov.
-22 at his residence on suspicion of false imprisonment and inflicting corporal injury.
-He was booked into Sutter County Jail.
+18 on Harris Avenue at Eighth Street in Colusa on suspicion of evading with wanton disregard for safety and possession of controlled substance paraphernalia.
+He was booked into the Colusa County Jail.

-Richard Dakin, 41, of Yuba City, was arrested by the Yuba City Police Department at 9:50 a.m.
+Lamar J. Sawyer, 57, of the 34100 block of Newberry Road, Newberry Springs, was arrested by the California Highway Patrol at 2:04 p.m.
 Nov.
-22 at Franklin Avenue and Garden Highway on suspicion of carrying a concealed dirk or dagger.
-He was booked into Sutter County Jail.
+22 on southbound Interstate 5 north of Delevan Road.
+He was booked into the Colusa County Jail.

-Phouvong V. Borihanh, 51, of the 1600 block of Fifth Avenue, Olivehurst, was arrested by the Marysville Police Department at 7:15 a.m.
-Nov.
-22 at Swezy Street and East 11th Street, Marysville, on suspicion of evading a peace officer, vandalism, and attempted grand theft.
-He was booked into Yuba County Jail.